FALLS & PHYSIOTHERAPY

 Exercise to improve strength, endurance, balance, flexibility and fitness can reduce falls risk.

-We offer personalised and group-based exercise classes incorporating the latest knowledge of exercise rehabilitation and falls prevention.
+We offer individual home visits or group-based balance circuits incorporating the latest knowledge of exercise rehabilitation and falls prevention.
 The falls prevention group exercise is aimed at people who have experienced falls and would benefit from tailored exercises for balance and strength performed in a supervised environment to regain confidence.
 Suitable for people with or without walking aids.